TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 ## Introduction

-In {ref}`Chapter %s <Chapter:Systems>`, especially {numref}`Section %s <Section:LinSystems>`, we studied linear systems.
+In {numref}`Chapter %s <Chapter:Systems>`, especially {numref}`Section %s <Section:LinSystems>`, we studied linear systems.
 One way to write them down was as a matrix-vector equation $A\vect{x} = \vect{b}$.
 We saw that a linear system could be either consistent or inconsistent.
 And if a system was inconsistent, that would then be the end of the story.

 In this section we will reconsider the inconsistent situation and ask ourselves the question whether there is a vector $\vect{x}$ that is in a sense the 'best possible' alternative to a solution.